-Juvederm is a gel made of hyaluronic acid that has a smooth, flowing consistency.
-Juvederm is placed under the skin to fill lines and depressions creating a natural, youthful look and can be used by both men and women.
-Hyaluronic acid is a naturally occurring substance in your skin that adds volume and provides hydration.
+Juvederm is a gel made of hyaluronic acid filler that is used to fill wrinkles, lips, and depressions.
+When injected into lines and folds, it creates a natural, youthful look.
+It can be used by both men and women.

-Juvederm can be used to fill the nasolabial folds (the grooves running from the corners of the nose to the corners of the mouth), the marionette lines (the lines coming down from the corners of the mouth), the hollows under the eyelids, the lips and lines radiating out from them, and many other areas.
+Juvederm is commonly used to fill the nasolabial folds (the grooves running from the corners of the nose to the corners of the mouth), the marionette lines (the lines coming down from the corners of the mouth), the hollows under the eyelids, the lips and lip lines, and many other areas.

 Juvederm is often a first choice for filling the lips because of its smooth, gel like consistency.
 Results look and feel natural.
-With careful placement of the product, one can achieve a natural, beautiful result without looking like a duck.
+With careful placement of the product, lips look natural and beautiful without looking overdone or like a duck.

-Juvederm can be placed to fill the groove under the eyes (called the tear trough), but some patients can get a large amount of swelling when placed there.
+Juvederm can be used to fill the groove under the eyes (called the tear trough), but some patients get a large amount of swelling when the product is used in this area.
 Restylane is often a better choice.

 Juvederm vs. Restylane

 Both Juvederm and Restylane are made from the same substance – hyaluronic aced, but they are manufactured by different companies in different ways.
 This gives each of them their own, unique properties.
-Many injectors find Juvederm smoother and better for the lips.
-As mentioned above, Restylane is often better for under eye hollows.
-Both Juvederm and Restylane can be used to successfully fill smile lines and for facial contouring.
+Many injectors find Juvederm smoother and better for use in the lips.
+As mentioned above, Restylane is often preferred for filling under eye hollows.
+Both Juvederm and Restylane are used to fill smile lines and for facial contouring.

 Juvederm Ultra XC and Juvederm Ultra Plus XC

-The cost of Juvederm depends largely on how much is used.
+The cost of any filler depends largely on how much is used.
 Juvederm is supplied in a pre-packaged syringe.
 Each syringe is filled with 1 milliliter of product.
 For perspective, 5 milliliters is a teaspoon.
-The amount of Juvederm needed depends on the area(s) being treated.
-Since Juvederm is priced by the syringe, the cost of treatment ultimately depends on how many syringes are needed.
+The amount of filler needed depends on the area(s) being treated.
+Since pricing is by the syringe, the cost of treatment ultimately depends on how many syringes are needed.